 What can you do about this?
 Well, fortunately, there are now software products that exist that directly address and automate away the complexity of big data.
 Don’t assume you are relegated to hiring an army of Hadoop specialists.
 Because hiring your way out of this is not realistic.
 The only realistic path is to automate away the complexity.

-In the next post, I will talk about exactly what can and has been done to address some of these issues.
+In the next post, I will talk about big data solutions and what can and has been done to address some of these issues.
 Or in the meantime, visit www.infoworks.io to learn more about how we are specifically helping with big data automation to simplify away the complexity and accelerate time from prototype to big data production.